 About NervGen

-NervGen (TSX-V: NGEN, OTCQX: NGENF) is a clinical-stage biotech company dedicated to developing innovative treatments to enable nervous system repair in the settings of traumatic injury and disease.
+NervGen (TSX-V: NGEN, OTCQB: NGENF) is a clinical-stage biotech company dedicated to developing innovative treatments to enable nervous system repair in the settings of traumatic injury and disease.
 NervGen’s lead drug candidate, NVG-291, is being evaluated in a Phase 1b/2a clinical trial in our initial target indication, spinal cord injury.
 NervGen has initiated preclinical evaluation of a new development candidate, NVG-300, in models of ischemic stroke, amyotrophic lateral sclerosis (ALS) and spinal cord injury.

 Our History